Bus Accident Lawsuit: Do I Have A Case?

 This is where your choice of a personal injury lawyer is particularly important.
 Auto insurance companies keep tabs on attorneys and they know who the attorneys are that go to trial and who the attorneys are who don’t.
 Most attorneys talk a good game but it has been years since they have tried a case and insurance companies use this to force settlements that do not reflect full value.

 The bottom line is that attorneys who are known for going to trial can settle cases for significantly more money and often much faster.

 To learn more about how much your loved one’s case may be worth, please check our “Settlement Calculator.”

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a bus crash and would like to speak with an experienced attorney, call us toll free anytime 24/7 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.